AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_COMMAND.md

 ## Glimmer Command

-The `glimmer` command allows you to run, scaffold, package, and list Glimmer applications/gems.
+The `glimmer` command allows you to run, scaffold, package, and list Glimmer applications/gems more conveniently.

 You can bring up usage instructions by running the `glimmer` command without arguments: